enactjs/cli/docs/building-apps.md

 ## [contenthash] Injection

-For supporting [`Caching`](https://webpack.kr/guides/caching), Enact CLI supports content hash features.
+For supporting [`Caching`](https://webpack.kr/guides/caching), Enact CLI supports adding the hash of the chunk.
 You can use the [`contenthash`](https://webpack.js.org/configuration/output/#template-strings) substitutions setting to define the names of your output files.

 The `contenthash` substitution will add a unique hash based on the content of an asset.
 ```none